Basic Trope: For some reason

 - Conversed: "Y'know, if Death is explicitly out to kill this character, why don't they just appeal to some 'Life' entity or even God to even things out?
 It's hardly fair."

-- Deconstructed: The Problem With Fighting Death.
+- Deconstructed: The Problem with Fighting Death.

-Enemies With Death?
+Are you sure you want to go back to being Enemies with Death?
 It might not be worth the trouble, you know.